 What are the best ingredients for a Beef & Sausage Ragù?

 As for the wine, add only what you would also drink.
 And because ingredients matter, when it comes to the sausage, I keep it simple yet flavorful and select a quality Italian pork sausage but avoid a product with fillers.
 Consult your grocer’s butcher about all-natural sausages which use pork and no fillers.

 Choose a quality ground beef with at least 20% fat content.
 Much of this is going to render out anyway.
 For a little over a year now, I have been ordering from Farm Foods.
 Their quality is SUPERIOR, their customer service bar none.
 One shipment fills my chest freezer for months.

 Hearty Beef & Sausage Ragù makes a fantastic sauce for homemade pappardelle or penne, and a seriously show-stopping Lasagna, too.

 What are San Marzano tomatoes and should I try to use them?

 Canned tomato paste and canned San Marzano tomatoes are both cooked during the preservation process, and that gives them a desirable, hyper-intense quality that some food scientists identify as umami.

-Try if you can to find REAL San Marzano tomatoes with the European Union’s Denominazione d’Origine Protetta seal.
+Try if you can to find REAL San Marzano tomatoes (these are my favorites) with the European Union’s Denominazione d’Origine Protetta seal.
 They will likely cost a bit extra but are entirely worth the expense.
 I purchase several cans at once because they are generally a better price in quantity versus just a single can.
 Given this recipe for example uses two+ of the 28 ounce cans alone, it makes sense.

 Having been grown, processed, and canned local to the fields they are grown in, earns the tomatoes that Denominazione d’Origine Protetta seal.
 They have the advantage of always being fully ripe and packed in a maximum-quality purée.